Academics and Learning

 STARS assessment categories included: Academic Courses, Learning Outcomes, Undergraduate & Graduate Programs, Immersive Experiences, Sustainability Literacy Assessment, Incentives for Developing Courses, Incentives for Developing Courses, and Campus as a Living Laboratory.
 UC Berkeley received perfect or near perfect scores in all categories.

 UC Berkeley is consistently rated as the top university in the world in environmental sciences, and that record is reflected in its solid performance in the STARS Curriculum category.

 Almost 50% percent of campus courses across 115 academic departments qualified as sustainability-focused/related, based on the STARS definitions.
 These included course offerings in the Anthropology, Social Welfare, and Ethnic Studies departments that address social and economic sustainability.

 Nearly all UC Berkeley undergraduates are required to receive a passing grade in at least one American Cultures class designed to explore social and environmental justice issues.

 Including graduate students, about 55% of UC Berkeley students who graduated from 2017-2020 received degrees with sustainability-related learning outcomes.

 Academics & Learning Highlights

-UNEX has an extensive range of sustainability-related courses and programs, including sustainable design, energy for sustainability, and environmental monitoring.
+UNEXhas an extensive range of sustainability programs and courses, which make up 10 percent of UC Berkeley Extension course offerings.
+Sustainability courses include sustainable design, energy for sustainability, and environmental monitoring.

-The Global Environment Theme House brings together students and faculty to explore issues aroundenvironmental change, natural resources, sustainable environments, and environmental leadership.
-The Theme House also includes the Green Suite, Green Apartment, and Green Room demonstration areas.
+The Global Environment Theme House brings together students and faculty to explore issues around environmental change, natural resources, sustainable environments, and environmental leadership.